Current Trends and Future Developments on (Bio-) Membranes

 Key Features

-- Provides an overview of the interconnections between membrane technology and renewable energy sources
+- Presents an overview on the interconnections between membrane technology and environmental issues

-- Provides a comprehensive review of advanced research on membrane processes for water desalination, wastewater treatment and hydrogen production
+- Provides a comprehensive review of the environmental pollution issues tackled by membrane processes

-- Relates the various processes to energy sources, including solar, wind, biomass and geothermal energy

 Readership